Bias Incident Response Protocol

 Bias Incident Response Team

-Samuel Caldwell, Interim Chief Diversity Officer, Office of Diversity and Inclusion
+Samuel Caldwell, Associate Vice President and Chief Diversity Officer, Office of Diversity and Inclusion

-Steven Galime, Chief of Staff and Associate Vice President, Academic Affairs
+Steven Galime, Chief of Staff and Associate Vice President, Academic Affairs, Office of the Provost

 |Office Location||Phone Number|